stefina-var/SoftUni/README.md

 ## What are variables?

 In programming languages information is stored in variables.
-In JavaScript, a variable may store two type of values, Primitive values or Reference values. <br>
+In JavaScript, a variable may store two types of values, Primitive values or Reference values. <br>

 ## What data types are there in JavaScript?
 Provide examples for each type

 ### Primitive value

 When we access a primitive value, we manipulate the actual value stored in that variable.
-And when we assign a value from one variable to another, it creates a new variable in the memeory.JavaScript stores the primitive value in the call stack (Execution context).
+And when we assign a value from one variable to another, it creates a new variable in the memory.
+JavaScript stores the primitive value in the call stack (Execution context).
 ```
 let a = "hello";
 let b = a;